EHDE(LEGAL) - ALTERNATIVE METHODS FOR EARNING CREDIT: DISTANCE LEARNING

 To be eligible to serve as a TXVSN OLS, a school district shall:

-- Have a current accreditation status of Accredited under 19 Administrative Code 97.1055 (relating to Accreditation Status);
+- Have a current accreditation status of Accredited under 19 Administrative Code 97.1055 (Accreditation Status);

 - Be rated acceptable under Education Code 39.054;

-- Be rated at the Standard Achievement level or higher under the state financial accountability rating system under 19 Administrative Code 109.1001 (relating to Types of Financial Accountability Ratings);
+- Be rated at the Standard Achievement level or higher under the state financial accountability rating system under 19 Administrative Code 109.1001 (Types of Financial Accountability Ratings);

 - Have met statutory requirements for timely submission of annual audit and compliance reports, Public Education Information Management System (PEIMS) reports, and timely deposits with the Teacher Retirement System, with all records and reports reflecting satisfactory performance;